 Key features: Galley kitchen, stainless steel appliances, painted fiber cement shingles

 Kithaus has been developing innovative and creative homes and options for quite some time.
-They began with their k3 series house, and have fine-tuned and developed increasing innovative and well designed homes, and today are offering the k5 and k6 to the market.
-They also offer custom design builds, and commercial structures as well, and from the look of their design aesthetic, are also very attractive – (http://www.kithaus.com)
+They began with their k3 series house, and have fine-tuned and developed increasing innovative and well designed prefab homes, and today are offering the k5 and k6 to the market.
+They also offer custom design builds, and commercial structures as well, and from the look of their design aesthetic, are also very attractive – (https://www.kithaus.com)

 Size: 240 to 330 ft2